 - Determine your target focus area, NAICS and size status

 - Viasat recommends registering on www.SAM.gov

-- Review and understand Viasat’s Quality, Compliance and Environmental policies and procedures
+- Review Viasat's Supplier Quality and Environmental policies

-A size standard, which is usually stated in number of employees or average annual receipts, represents the largest size that a business (including its subsidiaries and affiliates) may be to remain classified as a small business for SBA and federal contracting programs.
+A size standard, usually stated in the number of employees or in average annual receipts, represents the largest size that a business (including its subsidiaries and affiliates) may be to remain classified as a small business for SBA and federal contracting programs.
 The definition of “small” varies by industry.

 For more information about size standards, contact the size standards specialist at your nearest SBA Government Contracting Area Office.

 - System for Award Management (SAM)

 - San Diego Contracting Opportunities Center (SDCOC)